 Sasanqqua camellias brighten the January garden.
 Rhododendrons and azaleas soon follow, leading up to the spectacular springtime display of bulbs, flowering shrubs and trees, colorful beds of pansies and violas.
 Late spring into early fall features roses, heritage and hybrid.

 For Patin, winter is one of his favorite seasons in the garden, for it is then that its structure can most readily be seen in the variety of evergreens that provide the garden’s backbone and the bare branches of deciduous trees reveal the artistry of their growth habits.

 Spring’s tulip display, however, brings the most excitement, with visitors streaming through the estate’s entry gate.
 Color blocks and hues are thought out months in advance.
 Repeating “tulip peepers” can count on viewing a brand new tulip-extravaganza each year.

-And what will the 2013 tulip palette be?
+And what will next spring’s tulip palette be?
 For that, you’ll have to drive the winding road edging Dry Creek Valley to come and see.
 For a heads up as to the tulip shows opening date, which comes at the whim of Mother Nature, Ferrari-Carano maintains a Tulip Hotline: (707) 433-5349.